Spinal Tap (Lumbar Puncture) for Children

 How do I help my child get ready for a spinal tap?

-Follow all instructions given by the healthcare provider to prepare your child for the test.
+Follow all directions given by the healthcare provider to prepare your child for the test.

 If anesthesia will be used during the test, your child may not eat or drink for a certain number of hours before the test.
 Follow any directions your child is given for not eating or drinking before the test.